Spring 2026

 There will be a few small programming projects and a large individual project.
-Classes will be a mix of lectures and guest presentations.
-Some of the guest presentations may be made by students (on a first-come, first served basis) as part of their individual project.
+Classes will be a mix of lectures and student presentations.
 To enforce course policy, I will probably take attendance, and may give in-class quizes.
 There may also be homework assignments.
 I do not expect to give exams.

 The tentative grading scheme is as follows: